 La Trobe University's Armorial Bearings combine significant symbols that encapsulate its history, goals and pride in its Victorian genesis.

-Australia is represented by the Australian Wedge-Tailed Eagle, one of the world's largest eagles.
-Victoria is represented by the sprigs of heath, Victoria's floral emblem.
+Australia is represented by the Australian wedge-tailed eagle, one of the world's largest eagles.
+Victoria is represented by the sprigs of heath, the state’s floral emblem.

 The French motto "Qui cherche trouve" (Whoever seeks shall find) is a modern version of the La Trobe family motto.